Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Phase diagram of early transient regime

 \subsection{Loss connectivity in the early transient period}

 In the previous subsection, we observed that training loss and sharpness might quickly increase before decreasing (``catapult") during early training for a range of depths and widths.
 A logical next step is to analyze the region in the loss landscape that the training reaches after the catapult.
-A naive intuition would predict a barrier from initialization to the final point after the catapult, as the loss increases during early training.
+Several works have analyzed loss connectivity along the training trajectory \cite{GoodfellowV14, lucas2021analyzing, Vlaar2021WhatCL}.
+Ref. \cite{lucas2021analyzing} report that training traverses a barrier at large learning rates, aligning with the naive intuition of a barrier between the initial and final points of the loss catapult, as the loss increases during early training.
 In this section, we will test the credibility of this intuition in real-world models.
 Specifically, we linearly interpolate the loss between the initial and final point after the catapult and examine the effect of the learning rate, depth, and width.
 The linearly interpolated loss and barrier are defined as follows. \begin{definition}$\left(\mathcal{L}_{int}(s, c), U(c)\right)$ Let $\theta_0$ represent the initial set of parameters, and let $\theta_{T_1}$ represent the set of parameters at the end of the initial transient period, trained using a learning rate constant $c$.
 Then, we define the linearly interpolated loss as $\mathcal{L}_{int}(s, c) = \mathcal{L} [ (1 - s) \; \theta_0 + s \; \theta_{T_1} ]$, where $s \in [ 0, 1]$ is the interpolation parameter.
 The interpolated loss barrier is defined as the maximum value of the interpolated loss over the range of $s$: $U(c) = \max_{s \in [0, 1]} \mathcal{L}_{int} (s) - \mathcal{L}(\theta_0)$. \end{definition}

 Here we subtracted the loss's initial value such that a positive value indicates a barrier to the final point from initialization.
 Using the interpolated loss barrier, we define $c_{barrier}$ as follows.